HYF-Class23/group1-hyf-rebuild/planning/development-strategy.md

 - add class `fascinating-words` to `p`
 - make the font family `fantasy`

-## 7. Subscribe to our news letter
+## 8. Subscribe to our news letter

 ### As a user I want to see Subscribe to our news letter

-- This user story is developed on branch `13-extraLink`.
+- This user story is developed on branch 'html_mod'.
 - This branch is merged to `master` branch after completion.

 ### html